huggingface/lerobot/benchmark/video/README.md

 - `video_reader` (requires to build torchvision from source)

 **Requested timestamps**
-Given the way video decoding works, once a keyframe has been loaded the decoding of subsequent frames is fast.
+Given the way video decoding works, once a keyframe has been loaded, the decoding of subsequent frames is fast.
-This of course is affected by the `-g` parameter at encoding, which specifies the frequency of the keyframes.
+This of course is affected by the `-g` parameter during encoding, which specifies the frequency of the keyframes.
 Given our typical use cases in robotics policies which might request a few timestamps in different random places, we want to replicate these use cases with the following scenarios:
 - `1_frame`: 1 frame,
 - `2_frames`: 2 consecutive frames (e.g. `[t, t + 1 / fps]`),
 - `6_frames`: 6 consecutive frames (e.g. `[t + i / fps for i in range(6)]`)